K1GGI FMT METHODOLOGY

 The measurement method is to

-heterodyne a precise local oscillator (HFO) with the unknown FMT signal, then detect
+heterodyne a precise local oscillator (HFO) with the unknown FMT signal, then

-advantage of some gear I have on hand.
+takes advantage of some gear I have on hand.

 LOCAL REFERENCE OSCILLATOR